Expanding Watch Bracelets

 Step 3: Patience

-Gaze in wonder as the 'horseshoe' clip pings our of your pliers and gracefully arcs through the air, catching the sun as it tumbles away into oblivion.
+Gaze in wonder as the 'horseshoe' clip pings our of your pliers and gracefully arcs through the air, briefly catching the sun before it tumbles away into oblivion.

 Carefully pull out the 'horseshoe' clip from the other side of the bracelet and marvel at how this one seems to be welded in place.
 Gently increase your applied pressure until the whole top link casing dislodges and slices your thumb open.